 Our unique teaching methods focus on applied learning and case studies rather than on rote learning.
-Students will participate in workshops and seminars with top economics and finance professionals from around the world.
+Students will participate in workshops and seminars with top economists and finance professionals from around the world.
 Given our corporate connections, students will get the opportunity to participate in live projects.
 Further, upon completion of the Program, we placed 95% of our students in internships and full time jobs.
 Students are currently working at leading firms in consulting, finance, data analytics, public policy and industry.

-The Program is meant for graduates from any discipline who have strong quantitative skills and would like to learn economics and finance to solve real world problems.
-The Program is also useful for young professionals who would like to develop applied post graduate economics and finance skills to further their careers.
+The Program is meant for graduates from any discipline who would like to learn economics, finance, data analytics or public policy to solve real world problems.
+The Program is also useful for young professionals who would like to develop applied post graduate skills to further their careers.

 Learn more about our courses:

 The program adheres to a philosophy of continuous assessment throughout the academic year to ensure that students effectively master the course materials and get enough opportunities to test their mastery.
 To this end, the students will be graded on the following:

 - Periodic problem sets

 The precise breakup of the final course grade into these diverse components, and also the precise form that these components will assume in each course, will remain at the discretion of the faculty instructor, and will be communicated to students via the course syllabus that the instructor will hand out on the first day of the course.

 The purpose of these courses is to prepare students for the Core Courses that will follow.
 Since not all students accepted into the program will have an undergraduate education in economics, the Foundations Courses will introduce them to the essential elements of economic and statistical theory.
 For students who do join the program with some undergraduate economics training, the Foundations Courses will serve to review concepts that they may have forgotten, in a style that may yet be new to them.